julienlargetpiet/minos_cipher/README.md

 ## What is this ?

-It is a cipher method using combinatons, yes the same one from the
+It is a cipher method using combinatons, yes the same one from

                         n! / ((n-k)! * k!)